 The first thing visitors notice is the palpable energy of the House system.
 Upon joining, every pupil belongs to one of four Houses: Coventry, Kenilworth, Stratford, or Warwick.
 This isn't merely for sports day; it defines the school year.
 The calendar revolves around the Annual Eisteddfod, a two-night competitive arts festival entirely produced, directed, and performed by the students.
-It includes drama, dance, music, and choir, fostering a level of confidence and ownership rarely seen in the state sector.
+It includes drama, dance, music, and choir, encouraging a level of confidence and ownership rarely seen in the state sector.

 Mr Sean Castle has served as Principal since September 2022.
 His leadership maintains the school's long-standing motto, Sinceritas Laboris (Sincerity in Labour).
 The ethos suggests that hard work is the primary currency of success.
 The campus itself is a blend of 1950s architecture and modern additions, situated on a pleasant site that feels open and orderly.